rockcha/rockcha/README.md

 ## Hi there 👋
-I'm a developer who started with game development and is now growing as a web developer.
+I'm a web developer focused on front-end development, with a background in Unreal Engine game development.

 ---